BettyzhangPei/Heritability-Velocity/README.md

 ################### For real data analysis with known data0 as a list of column vectors n, G, G0, t, y using REHE method ##################
 # Perform REHE method for estimation of unknown variance parameters, two heritability metrics and their standard errors, including empirical standard errors and scaled MAD.
-# For instance, we choose an arbitrary input for unknown variance components for AI-ReML algorithm.
-For instance, innitial.par = theta
 # Call function to obtain estimated variance components, two heritability metrics and their variances.
 final_result_REHE <- final.result.REHE(REHE_results, data0)
 print(final_result_REHE)